 Simon Mbeng - Cameroon

 Simon is the Director of Better Family Foundation in Fundong.
 He is married and the father of three.
-He holds a Master Degree in Biblical Studies (MBS) and another in Special Education (M.Ed).
+He holds a Master Degree in Biblical Studies (MBS) and a Master and phd in Special Education (M.Ed).
 Simon has a great interest in humanitarian services, and writes about his experiences in this field.

 Alvin Walubengo Wafula - Kenya